HenningBeyer/DetIE-with-ELECTRA/README.md

 ---

 DeBERTa and DeBERTaV3 encoders were found to be not appliable inside the area of open information extraction, as they do not include the needed absolute position embeddings and instead feature a relative position embedding for the input tokens.

-Including these absolute embeddings additionally before or after the encoder did not change the outcome of the model being unable to extract a sufficient amount of correct extractions.
-Obviously, an absolute position embedding must be inserted in the first encoder layer to be processed deeply enough alongside the token embeddings which would only be possible with models that were pre-trained on absolute position embeddings.

-An error in the own implementation seems unlikely as the NLP pipeline of the DetIE repository code works flexible for all of the encoders and their components: The model input was checked to be correct whereas the printed output probabilities did indicate that the model internals would produce incorrect extractions with a correct input format.
-Multiple configurations with separate relative embedding matrices for the 8 frozen and 4 unfrozen encoder layers were tried for the DeBERTa encoders which is visible in the deberta scripts (marked with #hbeyer).
+# Outlook for the Future

+DeBERTa models cannot include any form of absolute position embeddings without disrupting the language processing.
+Hence, future research for including absolute position embeddings would require a costly pre-training of the DeBERTa models with up to 64 V100 Tesla GPUs.

+As these requirements will likely be not fullfillable any time soon, the research inside this repository is halted for now but the idea for potential research are shared below.

+## Making DeBERTa models appliable for OIE

+A simple concept for solving the issue of missing absolute position embeddings is just to include it at the start and pre-train the model again also with the disentangled attention which would likely complement the absolute position information well, so that even improvements inside the area of NLP can be expected.

+So trying to add the small change of an additional absolute positon embedding would likely profit both the areas of NLP and OIE with improvements or a with new theory on how to handle both types of relative and absolute position embeddings together for processing languages.